-The School hereby agrees to adopt and implement the Sponsor's policies and procedures with respect to serving students with disabilities, including the procedures for identifying students with special needs, developing Individualized Education Plans, and 504 Plans (as applicable), and providing a full range of services.
-Special Education students will be provided with programs implemented in accordance with federal, state, and local policies (specifically, the Individuals with Disabilities Education Act (IDEA); the Americans with Disabilities Act of 1990 (ADA); Section 504 of the Rehabilitation Act of 1993; Sections 1000.05 and 1003.57, Florida Statutes; Chapter 96-186, Laws of Florida; and Chapter 6A-6 of the Florida Administrative Code.
-Additionally, the School will follow guidelines and procedures detailed in the BCPS Special Programs and Procedures for Exceptional Students Manual.
+The school will utilize the Sponsor's policies and procedures with respect to serving students with disabilities, including the procedures for identifying students with special needs, developing Individualized Education Plans, and 504 Plans (as applicable), and providing a full range of services.
+Special Education students will be provided with programs implemented in accordance with federal, state, and local policies (specifically, the Individuals with Disabilities Education Act (IDEA); Section 504 of the Rehabilitation Act of 1993; Sections 1000.05 and 1003.57, Florida Statutes; Chapter 96-186, Laws of Florida; and Chapter 6A-6 of the Florida Administrative Code.
+Additionally, the School will follow guidelines and procedures detailed in the Miami-Dade County Public Schools Special Programs and Procedures for Exceptional Students Manual.
 The educational program for exceptional students will include and adhere to the principles of the law as follows:

 - Free appropriate public education (FAPE)- will be provided to every exceptional student enrolled in the School.
 That is, Free (no cost to parents); appropriate suited to individual needs of the child; public provided by and paid for the public education system; education-including extracurricular activities. - Appropriate evaluation evaluations will occur within appropriate timeframes and in accordance with published guidelines.
-Individual Education Plans (IEP)- and Educational Plans (EP) for gifted will be developed, and maintained and meetings will be held in accordance with Sponsor's guidelines. - Parent/Student Participation in Decisions including, but not limited to, giving consent for evaluation and initial placement, helping design the IEP, helping the School understand their child.

-Procedural Due Process - a non-discriminatory policy regarding the eligibility, identification, location, placement and evaluation process as well as adherence to procedural guidelines for all of these will consistently be implemented.
+Individual Education Plans (IEP)- and Educational Plans (EP) for gifted will be developed, and maintained and meetings will be held in accordance with Sponsor's guidelines. - Parent/Student Participation in Decisions including but not limited to giving consent for evaluation and initial placement, helping design the IEP, helping the School understand their child. - Procedural Due Process A Non-discriminatory policy regarding the eligibility,identification, location, placement and evaluation process as well as adherence to procedural guidelines for all of these and with integrity to FAPE will consistently be implemented.
 Notwithstanding, when in question, due process hearings may be initiated by a parent or the district on the proposal or refusal to initiate or change the identification, evaluation, or educational placement of the student or the provision of a free appropriate public education.